defenseunicorns/uds-cli/README.md

 1. Inside an OCI registry: `uds create <dir> --insecure -o localhost:5000`
 1. Locally on your filesystem: `uds create <dir> --insecure`

-Noting that the `--insecure` flag will be necessary when running the registry from the Makefile.
+> [!NOTE]
+> The `--insecure` flag is necessary when pulling from a local registry, but not from secure, remote registries such as GHCR.

 ### Bundle Deploy
 Deploys the bundle